Will Marquette cover the spread vs. Texas? Betting Trends, Record ATS

 Marquette Betting Records & Stats

-- In two games this season, Marquette and its opponents have combined to total more than 151.5 points.
+- Just one of Marquette's six contests has gone over 153.5 points.

-- Marquette has an average total of 146.3 in its matchups this year, 5.2 fewer points than this game's over/under.
+- Marquette's outings this year have an average point total of 146.3, 7.2 fewer points than this game's over/under.

 - Marquette has split the two games it has played as a favorite this season.

-- The Golden Eagles have not been a bigger favorite this season than the -375 moneyline set for this game.
+- The Golden Eagles have not entered a game this season as a bigger favorite on the moneyline than the -350 odds on them winning this game.

-- Bookmakers have implied with the moneyline set for this matchup that Marquette has a 78.9% chance to win.
+- Oddsmakers have implied with the moneyline set for this matchup that Marquette has a 77.8% chance to win.

 Marquette vs. Texas Over/Under Stats